creatidea-tw/Creatidea.Library.MimeMap/README.md

 ## Note

-Most mime types that have multiple possible extensions are pre-defined to get the most common extension when looking up extension by mime type.
-Since multiple extensions can map to the same mime type, it is not necessary that `GetExtension(GetMimeType(ext))` returns the original extension - it will return the most common extension.

 There is different behavior with [samuelneff](https://github.com/samuelneff/MimeTypeMap) version.
 In my experience, sometimes for one extension will have different mime type depend on various browser.

 **This package will return all possible mime.**